Get

 How Can I Get My Pets to Play Together?

 It’s important to remember that all animals are different, so they may take longer than expected to adjust to each other.
-Teach your pets from a young age not to play too rough and be sure to supervise them as much as possible.
+Teach your pets from a young age not to play too roughly, and be sure to supervise them as much as possible.
 Also, be sure to provide plenty of distraction toys and treats for when they interact so that you can reward positive behavior.
 Lastly, never forget the importance of patience.
 It takes time for pets to learn how to get along!

 What if My Cat & Dog Start Fighting?